Midwife

 The education and training for a midwife concentrates extensively on the care of women throughout their lifespan; concentrating on being experts in what is normal and identifying conditions that need further evaluation.
-In most countries, midwives are recognized as skilled healthcare providers.
-Midwives are trained to recognize variations from the normal progress of labor and understand how to deal with deviations from normal.
-They may intervene in high risk situations such as breech births, twin births, and births where the baby is in a posterior position, using non-invasive techniques.
+In most countries, midwives are recognised as skilled healthcare providers.
+Midwives are trained to recognise variations from the normal progress of labour and understand how to deal with deviations from normal.
+They may intervene in high risk situations such as breech births, twin births, using non-invasive techniques[cit. needed].
 For complications related to pregnancy and birth that are beyond the midwife's scope of practice, including surgical and instrumental deliveries, they refer their patients to physicians or surgeons.
 In many parts of the world, these professions work in tandem to provide care to childbearing women.
-In others, only the midwife is available to provide care, and in yet other countries, many women elect to utilize obstetricians primarily over midwives.
+In others, only the midwife is available to provide care, and in yet other countries, many women elect to use obstetricians primarily over midwives.

-Many developing countries are investing money and training for midwives, sometimes by upskilling those people already practicing as traditional birth attendants.
+Many developing countries are investing money and training for midwives, sometimes by retraining those people already practicing as traditional birth attendants.
 Some primary care services are currently lacking, due to a shortage of funding for these resources.

 Definition and etymology

 According to the definition of the International Confederation of Midwives, which has also been adopted by the World Health Organization and the International Federation of Gynecology and Obstetrics:

-The word derives from Old English mid, "with", and wif, "woman", and thus originally meant "with-woman", that is, the woman who is with the person who is giving birth.
-The term "male midwife" is common parlance when referring to male gendered people who work as midwives.
+The word derives from Middle English mid, "with", and wif, "woman", and thus originally meant "with-woman", that is, a woman who is with another woman and assists her in giving birth.
+The term "male midwife" is common parlance when referring to males who work as midwives.